1. Quiet Smugness/Superiority

 Or is it that you were expected to be perfect and so your entire life has been dedicated to being what you could never be.
-You weren’t born this way, you were conditioned to be this way, just as you’ve conditioned your children to be this way, and it’s your choice to remain this way.
+You weren’t born this way, you were conditioned to be this way, and it’s your choice to remain this way.
 Alternative facts don’t add up for…fill in the blank, but hey what do actual facts have anything to do with anything.

 You’re a 49 year old man who has a choice in how to live your life, raise your kids, and treat others.
 You have a choice to evolve or stand still in time and try to make up for not being good enough while masking your pain as “confidence,” and continuing to hurt people by deceit.
 It’s a choice you make to continue to stick to alternative facts.
 You want to believe and tell the world it’s me, go ahead cause you’re only reinforcing another narcissistic trait.
 Read the fiction you wrote describing who you are – In reality, it describe everything YOU ARE NOT, but want to be.
 Happy?
 You wouldn’t know what happy was if it was staring at you in the face.